 Balakrishna To Star In Telugu Remake Of Pink?
 NBK’s Sexist Comment Haunts Fans

 This January, actor Balakrishna received a big shock when NTR Kathanayakudu tanked at the box office despite receiving decent reviews.
-The film, revolving around Annagaru's contribution to the film word, did not have mass elements and this led to its downfall.
-In February, he suffered another setack when NTR Mahanayakudu ended up being the biggest flop of his career.
+The film, revolving around Annagaru's contribution to the film world, did not have mass elements and this led to its downfall.
+In February, he suffered another setback when NTR Mahanayakudu ended up being the biggest flop of his career.
 Now, the Nata Simha is in the limelight for an awesome reason.

 According to reports, Balakrishna might soon star in the Telugu remake of the Bollywood hit Pink, which revolved around the harassment faced by women on a daily basis.
 NBK will most probably be essaying the role played by Amitabh Bachchan in the Hindi version.

 While NBK is a solid actor, he has often been accused of making sexist comments about women.
-In 2016, during the Savitri audio launch function, the Lion star had said that he would have 'get women pregnant' if he was asked to indulge in eve-teasing on the big screen.
+In 2016, during the Savitri audio launch function, the Lion star had said that he would have to 'get women pregnant' if he was asked to indulge in eve-teasing on the big screen.

 "If I play eve-teasing roles, and just follow girls, my fans will not accept.
 Either a kiss should be given or they should be made pregnant.
 That's all.
 We have to commit ourselves.
 I too act naughty with the actresses...
 I pinch them sometimes," (sic) he had said.